day8/re-frame/docs/dominoes-30k.md

 invariably needed, and it is available by default in the `:db` key.
 So the expression `(:db coeffects)` gives you the current state (a map) stored in `app-db`.

-The value returned by `h` is a map with only one key, kinda like this:
+The value returned by `h` is a map with only one key, like this:
 ```clj
 {:db  a-value}
 ```
-So, `h` has computed the effects of the event ... and there was only one effect on this occasion, and it was a change to application state.
+So, `h` computes one effect - which is a change to application state.

-You'll notice something important about the overall flow happening here:
+You'll notice the overall flow:

-  1. `h` has acess to the current application state (a map) via `(:db coeffects)`
+  1. `h` can obtain the current application state (a map) via `(:db coeffects)`
   2. it computes a modified application state via `(dissoc-in db [:items item-id])`
-  3. it returns this modified application state in a map `{:db a-value}`
+  3. it returns this modified application state in an effect map `{:db new-value}`

-BTW, here is a more idiomatic rewrite of `h` which uses `destructuring` of the args:
+BTW, here is a more idiomatic (and terser) rewrite of `h` which uses `destructuring` of the args:
 ```clj
 (defn h
   [{:keys [db]} [_ item-id]]    ;; <--- new: obtain db and item-id directly